Rent safe and private dog parks hosted by locals

 First things first: Growling is normal canine communication

-It’s perfectly normal for your dog to growl on occasion depending on the situation and context at hand.
-A growl often means your companion is feeling uncomfortable and is trying to let you know right away — before escalating to more extreme aggression displays like lunging, snapping, or actually biting.
+It’s perfectly normal for your dog to growl on occasion.
+Behavior always depends on the situation and context at hand!
+A growl often means your companion feels uncomfortable and is trying to let you know right away—before escalating to more extreme aggression displays like lunging, air snapping, or actually biting.

 Growling can mean multiple different things

 Just like barking and whining, your dog’s growls can communicate a range of different things.
-Here are some of the most common causes of growls.
+Here are some of the most common causes of canine grumbles.

 Play growling

 Growling usually has a negative connotation that makes owners worry about aggression.
-This is for good reason — it’s best to err on the side of caution if you’re ever around a canine who’s growling — but sometimes your dog’s grumbles can actually be a positive thing!
+This is for good reason—it’s best to err on the side of caution if you’re ever around a canine who’s growling—but sometimes your dog’s grumbles and groans can be a positive thing!

-Many dogs growl during play when they’re enjoying the game, either while wrestling with another dog or tugging with their owner.
-A big part of canine play is ritualized expressions of behaviors like running, chasing, barking, and nipping.
-Play is how puppies learn valuable skills like body awareness and bite inhibition, and it’s how wild wolves start to develop their hunting abilities.
+Many dogs growl during play when they’re enjoying the game.
+Think about the sounds you might hear while a delighted pup is wrestling with another dog or tugging with their owner.
+A big part of canine play is ritualized expressions of behaviors like running, chasing, barking, and nipping—play is how puppies learn valuable skills like body awareness and bite inhibition.
+It's also how wild wolves start to develop their hunting abilities.

-If your dog growls during a play context with loose body language — and if the game seems reciprocal (all dogs or humans involved are taking turns and having a good time) there’s no cause for concern.
+there’s no cause for concern.
 These playful growls do not mean your dog is aggressive.
 They don’t mean your pet is dangerous.
-They just mean your companion is a canine having fun!
+They simply suggest your companion is a canine having fun!
 Their vocalizations are a sign of happiness.

 (You can read more about your dog’s body language in this article.
-If you ever can’t tell if what you’re watching is appropriate play or not, it’s a good idea to call your dog away to be on the safe side and consider getting in touch with a professional trainer who can help you interpret their signals.)
+If you ever can’t tell if what you’re watching is appropriate play or not, it’s a good idea to call your dog away.
+We recommend getting in touch with a professional trainer who can help you interpret their signals if you're struggling.)

-Many dogs are stoic when they’re hurt — this used to provide an evolutionary advantage prior to their domestication to live alongside humans — but it’s also normal for your dog to whine, cry, or growl in the context of pain.
+Many dogs are stoic when they’re hurt.
+(This used to provide an evolutionary advantage prior to their domestication to live alongside humans.)
+But it’s also normal for your domestic dog to whine, cry, or growl in the context of pain—especially if they feel safe around you.

-This is especially likely if your dog never used to growl but has started doing it all of a sudden, or if the growls most often occur when your dog moves or is touched in a certain way.
+This is especially likely if your dog never used to growl but has now started doing it all of a sudden—or if the growls most often occur when your dog moves or is touched in a certain way.
 Think about a human with a sore muscle saying “ow!” when their partner bumps into them.
-Your dog might be expressing a similar thing.
+Your dog might be expressing a similar experience.

 If you suspect your dog is growling out of pain, get them in for a full veterinary check as soon as you can.
 No training plan will be effective if your pet is struggling with their health.

 Growling is a common symptom of resource guarding behavior.
-It’s natural for our dogs to be possessive of their belongings both with dogs and humans — but it’s important they can safely share toys, treats, and other items with other people and pets.
+It’s natural for our dogs to be possessive of their belongings both with dogs and humans.
+That said, it’s still important they can safely share toys, treats, and other items with other people and pets in your home.

 Resource guarding growling typically occurs in the following contexts: